strimzi/strimzi-kafka-operator/development-docs/TESTING.md

 There are several tests, which are executed via Maven Surefire plugin.
 Those tests are some unit tests for internal systemtest package tooling.
 You can skip them by adding the `-Dskip.surefire.tests` option to the mvn command.

+## Accessing GitHub Actions logs

+When a GitHub Actions (GHA) job fails, you can examine the logs to debug the issue:

+1. Click **View details** next to the failed check on the pull request.
+This redirects you to the workflow run page (e.g., `https://github.com/strimzi/strimzi-kafka-operator/actions/runs/<run-id>/`).
+2. Scroll down to the **Artifacts** section at the bottom of the page, labeled _Produced during runtime_.
+Each artifact has a direct download link on the right side.
+3. Download the relevant artifact and extract it to examine the logs for that specific run.

 ## Testing Cluster Operator deployment via OLM